Columbia Records: The 1990s–present

+American talent manager Will Botwin was recruited in 1996 to serve as a Senior Vice President.
+In 1998, he was appointed Executive Vice President/General Manager and worked closely with many of the label's established artists, and newer performers such as Microdisney and Five For Fighting.
+In 2002, Botwin was promoted to President of the Columbia Records Group; he was appointed Chairman in 2005.
+In 2006, he left Columbia to head Red Light Management and its associated ATO Records.

 Columbia Records remains a premier subsidiary label of Sony Music Entertainment.
 In 2009, during the re-consolidation of Sony Music, Columbia was partnered with its Epic Records sister to form the Columbia/Epic Label Group under which it operated as an imprint.
 In July 2011, as part of further corporate restructuring, Epic was split from the Columbia/Epic Group as Epic took in multiple artists from Jive Records.

 As of March 2013, Columbia Records was home to 90 artists such as Lauren Jauregui, Robbie Williams, Calvin Harris and Daft Punk.